EthanHeilman/ethanheilman.github.io/x/31/post.md

 - The missile can not have negative fuel.
 If the missile has 0 fuel it no longer has any options and must pay 0 fuel in all future rounds.
 - The laser always has all seven cards in their hand.
-- When we say”roll a d6 on a 4+ missile is safe, we need on a roll of 4, 5, or 6, the missile is safe” and all other outcomes the missile loses the game.
+- When we say ”roll a d6 on a 4+ missile is safe, we need on a roll of 4, 5, or 6, the missile is safe” and all other outcomes the missile loses the game.
-- It is pointless for the laser to ever guess squares in which the missile is always safe as guessing correctly, i.e. catching the missile, has no effect.
+- It is pointless for the laser to ever guess a fuel amount in which the missile is always safe.
+For instance if the laser guessing correctly 2 fuel in round 1 the laser still don't hit.
+The laser wasted its guess.

 ## As a Video Game